Skip to Main Content

 If you were unable to access a Web site and you do not believe the content of that Web site falls into the above-mentioned categories, or if you were able to access a web site that you feel does fall into one of the above-mentioned categories, please download the form so that our filtering software company may review the site in question.

-In accordance with our policy, children aged 15 or older may be asked to leave the building.
-For minors 17 and under, the City of Houston curfew is between the hours of 9 am – 2:30 pm on a weekday.
-The Houston Police Department or the Harris County Constable will be contacted when unaccompanied minors are in the library during this curfew time.
-(City of Houston Ordinance, Chapter 28, Article 5, Section 28 171-175)
+Children are welcome at the Houston Public Library and their safety and welfare are a special concern.
+However, parents/guardians/caregivers are responsible for making sure that their children are always attended and supervised while using the library.
+The City of Houston curfew for minors under 17 is between the hours of 9 am - 2:30 pm on a weekday.
+The Houston Police Department or the Harris County Constable will be contacted when unaccompanied minors are in the library during this curfew time and parents/guardians/caregivers cannot be reached.
+(City of Houston Ordinance, Chapter 28, Article 5, Section 28 171-175).

 Adapted from City of Houston Executive Order 1-18, Section 7, Policy on Use of Social Media: Design and Content of City Social Media Sites